mxashlynn/Parquet/Documentation/Parquet_API.md

  and is used in the library in a context where its limitations are understood.
  You probably don't want to use this constructor in your own code.

-<a name='M-ParquetClassLibrary-Parquets-ParquetStackGrid-#ctor-System-Int32,System-Int32-'></a>
+<a name='M-ParquetClassLibrary-Parquets-ParquetPackGrid-#ctor-System-Int32,System-Int32-'></a>
 ### #ctor(inRowCount,inColumnCount) `constructor`

 ##### Summary

-Initializes a new empty [ParquetStackGrid](#T-ParquetClassLibrary-Parquets-ParquetStackGrid 'ParquetClassLibrary.Parquets.ParquetStackGrid').
+Initializes a new empty [ParquetPackGrid](#T-ParquetClassLibrary-Parquets-ParquetPackGrid 'ParquetClassLibrary.Parquets.ParquetPackGrid').

 ##### Parameters